Setup and integration guides for cowork-db, a BYODB memory layer for AI conversations.

 Currently, cowork-db uses a managed Headscale server for the mesh network.
 We're exploring options for BYOVPN in a future release.

-Your data is stored in a Docker volume (cowork_memgraph_data).
+Each database's data lives in a named Docker volume (cowork-arcadedb-<id>-data).

-You can back it up using standard Docker volume backup methods, or use Memgraph's
+You can back it up using standard Docker volume backup methods, or use ArcadeDB's

 Yes!
-Memgraph Lab is available at localhost:3000 on your host.
+ArcadeDB Studio is available at http://localhost:<db-port>/ on your host.

 Need assistance?
 Here are your options: